OneKeyHQ/app-monorepo/README.md

 1. The app does not start

-Clear the packaging tool cache with the `--reset-cache` command in `yarn native` in the root directory.
-Also run `yarn clean` in the root directory to clear all dependencies and generated files and then re-run `yarn` to install the dependencies.
+For any environment, module and dependency issues in the startup phase, it is recommended to use the command `yarn clean` in the root directory first.
+The command will clear all sub-dependencies, as well as the module cache of yarn, the cache of tools such as metro / babel, and then restart the project to try.

+2. During the installation of dependencies or when adding new dependencies, yarn will prompt **error An unexpected error occurred: "expected workspace package to exist for**

+Refer to https://github.com/yarnpkg/yarn/issues/7807, set the current environment yarn version to 1.18.0 through the command `yarn policies set-version 1.18.0`

 ## 💬 Docs in your languages
 | Available Languages               |